 The University will continue to update the campus community as new and relevant information or policy developments arise.

-Vaccine Requirements for Fall 2021 Semester
+Vaccine and Testing Requirements for Spring 2022 Semester

 How do I prove to La Roche that I am vaccinated?

-In order to provide proof of your COVID-19 vaccine, you must submit a photo of your Vaccination Card to the Housing Portal.
+If you have not done so, you must submit a photo of your Vaccination Card to the Housing Portal.
 Follow the instructions below:

 - Visit my.laroche.edu/housingportal.